velvetweatly/ChainWarden/samples/README.md

 1. Create the root key and CSR with `openssl req`, then self sign it with `openssl x509 -req -signkey`, RSA 2048, SHA256, basic constraints CA:TRUE and key usage keyCertSign, cRLSign, serial 1.
+2. Create the intermediate key and CSR, then sign it with the root using `openssl x509 -req`, basic constraints CA:TRUE pathlen:0, serial 2.
+3. Create each leaf key and CSR, then sign with the intermediate.
+The good, soon, and expired leaves use SHA256 and RSA 2048.
+The weak leaf uses RSA 1024 and is signed with `-sha1`.